Dems tighten relief benefits, firm up support for virus bill

 But Sen. Lisa Murkowski, R-Alaska, didn't rule out breaking ranks and supporting the measure.
 She told reporters her state's tourism industry has been walloped by the pandemic and said she's talked to administration officials about "how this helps a state like Alaska."

-Democrats were hoping to begin Senate debate later Wednesday, but they faced mountains of GOP amendments and other delays that could take days to plow through.
+The Senate could begin debating the bill Thursday, but Democrats faced mountains of GOP amendments and other delays that could take days to plow through.
 The House will have to approve the Senate's version before shipping it to Biden, which Democrats want to do before the last round of emergency jobless benefits run dry March 14.

+"I would expect a very long night into the next day and keep going on," said Sen. James Lankford, R-Okla., describing GOP plans to force votes.

 Under the legislation, individuals earning up to $75,000, and couples up to $150,000, would get $1,400 checks per person.
 The House-approved version would gradually phase down that amount, with individuals making $100,000 and couples earning $200,000 receiving nothing.